peteroupc/html3dutil/doc/extras_gradients.md

 ### Methods

-* [horizontalGradient](#extras_gradients.horizontalGradient)<br>Generates a 32 &times; 32 bitmap of a linear gradient in the horizontal direction.
+* [horizontalGradient](#extras_gradients.horizontalGradient)<br>Generates a 32 &times; 32 pixel image of a linear gradient in the horizontal direction.
 * [loadTga](#extras_gradients.loadTga)<br>Loads an image from data in TGA format.
-* [radialGradient](#extras_gradients.radialGradient)<br>Generates a 32 &times; 32 bitmap of a radial gradient.
+* [radialGradient](#extras_gradients.radialGradient)<br>Generates a 32 &times; 32 pixel image of a radial gradient.

 <a name='extras_gradients.horizontalGradient'></a>
 ### (static) module:extras/gradients.horizontalGradient(color1, color2)

-Generates a 32 &times; 32 bitmap of a linear gradient in the horizontal direction.
+Generates a 32 &times; 32 pixel image of a linear gradient in the horizontal direction.
 This function demonstrates generating a custom texture.

 #### Parameters